 - Wait until you receive your EAD card in the mail and go to a SSA office no more than 30 days before your OPT start date.

 - Academic Training (J-1 students only): You will need to go through the AT approval process to get AT authorization printed on your DS-2019.
 In addition to the AT on your DS-2019, you will need a letter from OIA.
-This letter can be obtained on a walk-in basis at our front desk anytime during regular business hours.
+This letter can be requested from OIA here.

 Step 3: Go to a Social Security Administration Office